 With the very first issue of Patriarch magazine twenty years ago, my husband eschewed the Patriarchy Movement.
 Every since then, I’ve followed it from afar, often with concern, especially upon finding that some patriarchal churches wanted to keep unsaved people out, lest their children be tainted.

-In reading various websites recently, I came again to the Botkin sisters, the beautiful Botkins, who I knew had written their book So Much More eight years ago when they were around 20 and 22.
+In reading various websites recently, I came again to the Botkin sisters, the beautiful Botkins, who I knew had written their book So Much More over eight years ago when they were around 17 and 19.
 The “so much more” that they outlined and still espouse was for young unmarried girls like themselves—the way to achieve so much more than the modern culture is by staying at home until you marry.
 Until you marry, serve your father.

-Now these young ladies are 28 and 30, staying at home and serving their father.
+Now these young women are 26 and 28, staying at home and serving their father.
 How do they serve their father?
 Besides “submitting to his whims,” “reverencing and adoring him,” they serve him by speaking and writing on the importance of unmarried girls staying home and serving their father.